-A voluntary admission is when a person enters a psychiatric hospital at his or her own request or at the suggestion of a doctor, parent, or guardian.
-This can be at a time when that person feels he or she needs some extra support.
+A voluntary admission is when a person enters a psychiatric hospital at their own request or at the suggestion of a doctor, parent, or guardian.
+This can be at a time when that person feels they needs some extra support.
 Voluntary admission can be organized by the person who is being admitted or by a doctor, parent, or guardian.

 Where are psychiatric hospitals located?

 You might find it difficult to research psychiatric wards and hospitals over the Internet, but your medical doctor or psychiatrist should be able to recommend one that will suit you best.

 Some are privately run, while others are within larger hospitals.
 Some might also have a limited number of places available, while others may only admit people at certain times of the year.

 Things you might consider when choosing a psychiatric hospital is the cost, program (including any restrictions in activity and other policies), size and length of stay.

 How much will it cost to stay at a psychiatric hospital?

 The cost of a stay in a psychiatric hospital or ward varies widely.
 Some run on donations or require a very small fee, while others are privately run and expensive.
 You or your parents might be able to claim back some of costs through private health insurance or through federally funded health insurance programs.

 How much time do people spend in psychiatric hospitals?